Beodulf/AutoAction/README.md

 To download the latest runnable `.exe` version, please visit the **[Releases](https://github.com/Beodulf/AutoAction/releases/tag/Yayın)** section on the right side of this page.

+## IMPORTANT NOTE

+Windows may remove or fail to open the application as a false positive.
+This is a bug, and I'm working on fixing it.
+If you upload it on Virus Total, you'll see that it's marked as safe by trusted sources.

 ## License

 This project is licensed under the [MIT License](LICENSE).